Quansight/.github/CODE_OF_CONDUCT.md

 Quansight is committed to providing a welcoming and inspiring community for all.
 Anyone claiming affiliation with Quansight public repositories is required to conform to the Code of Conduct.
-This Code of Conduct applies to all spaces and public repositories of Quansight on all platforms (including Github).
 Possible consequences for breaching this Code of Conduct are listed below.

+Incidents concerning Quansight employees may be refered to the Quansight HR staff.

 If you have questions about interpreting this Code of Conduct, please reach out to any member of the Code of Conduct committee.
 The Code of Conduct committee